pwnipc/RCrypto/README.md

     4. run psql < create.sql in the project root to create the database

-    5. gradle run  / mvn run to start up the api locally
+    5. gradle compilejava  / mvn compile to compile the project

+    6. gradle run to host a local server

 ## Tests [TO DO]